 - Drawing tools: trendlines, support/resistance, Fibonacci retracement

 Volume Bars: Below the price chart, colored bars show trading volume per time period.
 Green = net buying pressure, red = net selling pressure.
+If candlesticks and volume bars are unfamiliar, our beginner walkthrough on how to read a Solana token chart explains what each element is telling you.

 Key Metrics Panel: To the right of the chart: